TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. looks like only the selected repos will be cloned.
 I need to add some unit
 .. tests that really show what the real behavior is and then document that
 .. behavior here.

+.. _<projectDir>/cmake/ProjectCiFileChangeLogic.py:

+**<projectDir>/cmake/ProjectCiFileChangeLogic.py**: [Optional] If present, then this Python module is imported and the Python class defined there ProjectCiFileChangeLogic there is used to determine which files need to trigger a global rebuild of the project enabling all packages.

+An example of this given in the file ``TribitsExampleProject/cmake/ProjectCiFileChangeLogic.py``:

+.. include:: ../../examples/TribitsExampleProject/cmake/ProjectCiFileChangeLogic.py
+   :literal:

+This logic is used in all code that is used in CI testing including `checkin-test.py`_, `TRIBITS_CTEST_DRIVER()`_ and `get-tribits-packages-from-files-list.py`_.
+If this file does not exist, then TriBITS has some default logic which may or may not be sufficient for the needs of a given project.

 .. _<projectDir>/cmake/ProjectCompilerPostConfig.cmake: